 Seeing as the ACT score range is between 1 and 36, naturally, the highest score that one can receive on the ACT is a 36.
 Here are some facts to know about the max ACT score:

-- You can miss up to five questions on the ACT and still earn a 36 (depending on what sections you miss them in!)
+- You can generally miss around 5 questions on the ACT and still earn a 36 (depending on what sections you miss them in!)

 - The 99th percentile of test takers includes those who earn a 35 or 34 on the ACT.